Dental Implants – Lakeway, TX

 The 4-Step Dental Implant Process

 Although the process of getting dental implants is a bit more complex than standard dental prosthetics, each step is vital to ensuring the long-term success of your new smile.
-Not to mention, our team at Eaddy Dentistry can handle the whole process under one roof.
+Not to mention, our team at Eaddy Cosmetic and Implant Dentistry, PLLC can handle the whole process under one roof.
 Dr. Daniel has also undergone extensive training in this advanced service.

 That said, everyone’s tooth replacement process looks a little different.
 However, here is an outline of the four basic steps of the dental implant process: